SharmaBhumi/sql-challenge/README.md

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
+* Inspect the CSVs and sketch out an ERD of the tables.

 #### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+* Create table schema and import the data for each of the six CSV files

-* Import each CSV file into the corresponding SQL table.

 #### Data Analysis

-Once you have a complete database, do the following:
+##### Run SQL to find out following:

 1. List the following details of each employee: employee number, last name, first name, gender, and salary.